Robotic-arc-welding,

 Robotic-arc-welding

-The introduction of Robotic arc welding, however, should be gradual and well conceived, starting with simple, repetitive jobs, because unsolved difficulties may be overwhelming if the process is not planned adequately
+It should start with simple, repetitive jobs, because unsolved difficulties may be overwhelming if the process is not planned adequately.

-Robotic-arc-welding has known a slow and painful introduction to industry.
 By now it is quite mature a technology and can be applied successfully, if supported by knowledgeable personnel.

 The welding process adopted is generally the Gas Metal Arc Welding that can be adapted to widely varying conditions, provided it is conducted properly.

-According to certain critics, the weak points were at first lack of welding process expertise and incorrect attitudes that prevented management from seeing the real problems and solving them.
+According to certain critics, the weak points were at first lack of welding process expertise.

 One such critic, the world renowned expert Ed Craig, dedicated